aryalbirat/Lux-Salon/README.md

 ## 📱 Responsive Design

-LuxSalon is fully responsive and optimized for:
+BlissSalon is fully responsive and optimized for:
 - Desktop browsers
 - Tablets
 - Mobile devices